 1. Length of ownership

-How long have you owned the property?
-4 years
+get conse How long have you owned the property?
+21 YERR 3

 2. Council tax

 Which Council Tax band is your property in?
 (Please tick)

-A BX C D E F G H
+AM B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

-● Garage □
+Garage

 Allocated parking space

-• Driveway \square
+Driveway

-• Shared parking X
+Shared parking

-● On street □
+On street

-● Resident permit □
+Resident permit

-● Metered parking □
+Metered parking

 Other (please specify):

-4. Conservation area
+4. Conservation area 7.3

-Is your property in a designated Conservation Area (that is an area of Yes

-special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No X
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes No Don't know ✓

-Don't know

 5. Listed buildings

 Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes No □ X
+Yes No

 6. Alterations/additions/extensions

 a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes No V

-If you have answered yes, please describe below the changes which you have made: Yes No X (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes No b.
+If you have answered yes, please describe below the changes minor you have made: WALL KNOCKED DOWN IN 0 KITCHEN TOMAKE IL LARGER (ii) Did you obtain planning permission, building warrant, If you have answered yes, the relevant documents will be Yes needed by the purchaser and you should give them to your No \checkmark Solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes No □ X (i) Were the replacements the same shape and type as the ones you replaced?
-Yes No (ii) Did this work involve any changes to the window or door openings?
-Yes No (iii) Please describe the changes made to the windows doors, or patio doc approximate dates when the work was completed): Please give any guarantees which you received for this work to your solid gent.
-7. Central heating a.
+Yes V If you have answered yes, please answer the three questions below: No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes ones you replaced?
+No (ii) Did this work involve any changes to the window or door Yes openings?
+No H (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work were completed.
+EVEREST FRONTA BACK DOOR FRONT 4 10 4 ear EVEREST FRONTA BACK DOOR FRONT Please give any guarantees which you received for this work to your solicitor dr CC. estate agent. - 7.
+Central heating a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Yes No Partial X If you have answered yes, please answer the three questions below: Gas fired i) When was your central heating system or partial central heating system installed? new boiler a years ago bout 6 (ii) Do you have a maintenance contract for the central heating system?
-Yes No □ X If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes No X 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes No □ X If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes No b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: Yes No □ X
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - Yes No M the main living room, the bedroom(s), the hall and the Partial = bathroom).
+If you have answered yes or partial - what kind of central GAS heating is there?
+FIRE 0 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+1111 16 van barra anamandura albarra anamandura If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+9100 7